Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 {: .prompt-info }
 >Example use: */mirror 'I am not a bot'*
 {: .prompt-tip }

+The bot can anonymously send your message to the channel by typing */mirror* followed by the message.
+The bot will then respond with an ephemeral message which will delete instantly so that no one can see that you sent the message and then the bot will simply send your message to the channel.

 Below is a gif of the mirror command working: